 Quality seeds will sink in water.
 In glass or vessel, place room temperature water deep enough to full cover the volume of seeds to be tested.
 Place your seed or seeds in the water.
 After a couple of hours, anything still floating, should not be considered a quality seed.
 Soaking seeds will allow moisture to cross over the protective membrane and signal the seed that it is time to grow.
 As such this test should not be performed if the intent is to store the seeds after testing as it may render otherwise quality seed unviable if not meant to be immediately germinated afterwards.

-You may not have access to see or have verified information on the storage conditions of seeds, but if you can find this out, it is critical to maintaining quality seed.
+You may not have access to see or have verified information on the storage conditions of seeds, but if you can find this out, it is critical to maintaining quality seeds.
 While cannabis seeds can be viable for over 10 years in some instances, the best seed in terms of productivity is not more than 12 to 18 months old.
 It should have been stored in dark, cool and dry conditions to prevent mold or the onset of any fungal issues.
 Storing in a freezer can prolong seeds as well, essentially suspending time.

 #9 Age at harvest